-A: We always email your information within one business day.
+A: We email your registration information within an hour.
 Often much less.
 We’ve found that once in a while an email won’t make it through for some reason.
 Perhaps it’s an overzealous spam filter or simply a “glitch” in an email server.
-In any case let us know and we’ll promptly resend your information.
+If you suspect this has happened to you let us know and we’ll promptly resend your information within one business day.

 A: If you want to publish your sites separately to different servers or just have the freedom to publish them at different times then you need to separate them.